 Cons of Managed WordPress Hosting:

 - Price: One of the biggest problems with managed WordPress hosting is the price point.
 Compared to other best WordPress hosting providers, the prices of managed WordPress are significantly higher.
-The basic plans often start at $29 per month compared to general hosting that costs somewhere from $1-$5 per month.
+The basic plans often start at $29 per month compared to general hosting which costs somewhere from $1-$5 per month.
 If you’re running a huge website that’s a huge part of your revenue stream, then getting managed WordPress hosting makes sense.

 - Limitations: As the whole infrastructure is aimed to provide 5-star service for WordPress, it limits the user to run websites powered by WordPress.
 This isn’t exactly a disadvantage of managed WordPress hosting as those who opted for this option were already looking for hosting for WordPress-based websites.
 There’s also a limitation on WordPress plugins.
 Managed WordPress hosting providers stop the use of plugins that can slow down your website.